sehlen-bsi/botan-docs/src/08_signatures.rst

 Dilithium
 ---------

-Before showing Botan's Dilithium signing and verification procedures, we first need to document Botan's hint creation procedure, as this differs from [Dilithium-R3]_ in interface (but, as will be shown, not in function).
+Before showing Botan's Dilithium signing and verification procedures, we first need to document Botan's hint creation procedure, as this differs from [Dilithium-R3]_ in the interface (but, as will be shown, not in the function).
-The general idea is documented in `Hint Generation`_ and an elaborated documentation can be found at the end of the Dilithium documentation in `Elaborated Hint Generation`_.
+The general idea is documented in `Hint Generation`_; elaborated documentation can be found at the end of the Dilithium documentation in `Elaborated Hint Generation`_.

 Hint Generation
 ^^^^^^^^^^^^^^^